-It’s amazing how well I always knew what kind of areas in the world I would love to see in the future.
+It’s amazing how well I always knew what kind of areas in the world I would like to see in the future.
 Nepal was on my list as a very first country to visit since I was very young.
 Something was always telling me that it is probably one of the most fascinating and astonishing places in the world.
-What I wasn’t sure about was wonder if I will ever be able to go there.
-Fortunately, I did get a chance to visit this truly diverting land with the highest mountain range in the world.
-I wasn’t mistaken at all, as I found there everything I always image I would discover.
+What I wasn’t sure about was the wonder, if I will ever be able to go there.
+Fortunately, I did get a chance to visit this truly diverse land with the highest mountain range in the world.
+I wasn’t mistaken at all, as I found there everything, I always imagine I would find.
 Even that I was in Kathmandu during the earthquake, it didn’t change my experience in any way.
 I witness how Nepalese truly helped each other during and after the disaster.
 For this, and loads of other reasons, I consider Nepal as a small Asian country with the big-hearted people.

 Landing in Kathmandu and getting around